 News Reporter - Producer

 Dan spends the majority of his free time in the outdoors or with his nose in a book.
-You’ll find him regularly running or biking the Loop Trail, swimming in the Columbia River and Lake Chelan, and traversing the endless trail systems of the Wenatchee foothills with his dog Ranger.
+You’ll find him regularly running or biking the Loop Trail, swimming in the Columbia River and Lake Chelan, and traversing the superb trail systems of the Wenatchee foothills with his dog Ranger.
 He devours anything sci-fi, fantasy, post-modern fiction, historical fiction and non-fiction, and graphic novels, usually about the Caped Crusader.
 Dan enjoys being introduced to amazing new music daily on KOHO.
-The rest of his time goes towards his beautiful sisters, his parents, his family’s 16-year-old cocker spaniel Isaac and his black lab Ranger.
+The rest of his time goes towards his beautiful sisters, his parents and his black lab/weimaraner Ranger.

 Dan is always looking for new ideas and tips to bring to KOHO.
 Feel free to send him any story ideas, comments or critiques at the email below.